Sonicbob12/assignment0/README.md

 ### 1. Use the green `Template` button above to create your own github repository.

-Click the green button, then click the blue "Create a old repository" button.

-You will be using this template to create a _old_ repository in your github.com remote workspace.

 ![Image description](/images/a0this.png)

 ### 2. Name it `Assignment0` when you create your own github repository from this template

-If your github handle was `petecarapetyan` and you had a dark theme this is what your Assignment0 should look like now.
-Please notice that green `Code` button at bottom right.

 ![Image description](/images/new.jpg)

-- Now click that green code button and clone it with the `Open with Github Desktop`

 ![Image description](/images/openWithGithubDesktop.jpg)